Tinkerforge/brickd/src/build_data/windows/readme.txt

 Tinkerforge Brick Daemon
 ========================

-The Brick Daemon (brickd.exe) acts as a proxy between the Bricks/Bricklets and the API bindings for the different programming languages.
+The Brick Daemon (brickd.exe) program is part of the Tinkerforge software infrastructure.
+It routes Tinkerforge Protocol (TFP) messages between USB and TCP/IP.
+This allows user programs to use TCP/IP sockets to communicate with Bricks and their Bricklets connected to USB without having to deal with USB themselves.
+The TCP/IP communicate itself is encapsulated in API bindings available for various programming languages.

 The installer registers and starts brickd.exe as a Windows Service.
 It runs in the background and normally you should not see anything of it or have to